biubird/album_app/README.md

-#This is an application for querying albums and songs from an existing database (no full CRUD for this app).
+##This is a lightweight application for querying albums and songs from an existing database (no full CRUD for this app).

 ##Built With:
 * AngularJS